 Clinical: Experiential clinical opportunities are how students make important connections between what they are learning in the classroom with what they will be doing in practice, therefore, students are expected to attend all clinical learning opportunities.
-If a student is 10 minutes or more late, or leaves 10 minutes or more early, he/she will receive a zero (0) for the day, and this will count as an absence.
-Arriving less than 10 minutes late, or leaving less than 10 minutes early, will be considered a tardy.
-After receiving a 2-tardy warning, any subsequent tardy will be considered an absence.
+If a student is late or leaves early, he/she will receive a zero (0) for the day, and this will count as an absence.
 Students who miss a scheduled clinical day will be expected to make up the experience as soon as possible.
 Faculty will work with the student to help schedule an equitable make-up day to fulfill the clinical hours that were missed.
-If a second clinical day is missed, the clinical experience must be made up at the expense of the student, and would be arranged during finals week of the semester (see next paragraph regarding clinical make-up).
+If a second clinical day is missed, the clinical experience must be made up at the expense of the student and would be arranged during finals week of the semester (see next paragraph regarding clinical make-up).
 Students who miss more than two clinical days are considered unsuccessful and will receive a letter grade of F.

 Make-up clinical experiences are not guaranteed.
 Opportunities for make-up clinical are limited and will be based on instructor and clinical site availability.
 If make-up experiences can be arranged, attendance is required as scheduled.
 The student jeopardizes his/her ability to progress if he/she does not attend.
-If the student's request to complete a clinical make-up is granted, he/she/they will pay a required \$25.00 per hour fee at the campus bookstore or online, and present the paid receipt to the instructor prior to the start of the make-up experience.
+If the student's request to complete a clinical make-up is granted, he/she/they will pay a required \$25.00 per hour fee at the campus bookstore or online and present the paid receipt to the instructor prior to the start of the make-up experience.